-15. "Is there any food left over from last Saturday's distribution?"
-No, there is never any food left over on Sunday or any other day from our Saturday distribution.
+15. "Is there any food left over from the last food distrubution day?
+(Here is an old answer from when we were at Edgewood Church... hopefully this will change with our new space!)
+No, there is never any food left over from our Saturday distribution.
 Any food that people do not take on Saturday, we have to dump into the ground (e.g., on the farm next door, or in the woods adjoining public parks) on Saturday night.
 Sadly, this is because we do not have the resources ... space*, time, money, manpower, etc. ... to deal with any of the food from a given Saturday distribution past that particular Saturday. *SPACE.
 We have neither the space to store food, nor the space to host people for shopping, past Saturday.
 Come Sunday: 1) The lovely church space where we hold our distributions needs to be used again for church services and other events throughout the week.
 2) The very limited space that we have for food storage needs to be available to begin receiving the next trailerfuls of foods that this very wasteful city (Atlanta) is so continuously and predictably generating.

 16. "Who can come get food from FoodCommune?
 Do I need to bring proof of indigence?
 Do I need to live in Dekalb county?"
 Do you need to bring proof of indigence?
 NO. Do you need to live in Dekalb County?
 NO. It's easy to qualify to receive this rescued (salvaged) food from us, as we have no RESIDENCY or INCOME requirements.
-Basically, this food is for anybody who is ever neaby Edgewood Church in Atlanta, Georgia on any Saturday afternoon.
-1) RESIDENCY: We do NOT have any residency requirement, as you may live a full 2 hours away but be NEARBY Edgewood Church doing some errand on a Saturday afternoon, thus would use little gas/time to get to us that day.
+Basically, this food is for anybody who is ever nearby on our food distribution day in Atlanta, Georgia.
+1) RESIDENCY: We do NOT have any residency requirement, as you may live a full 2 hours away but be NEARBY 368 Candler Road doing some errand during a food distribution, thus would use little gas/time to get to us that day.
 Perhaps you even live in California, but are here in Atlanta visiting friends or family a weekend.
 Please drop by and help REDUCE FOOD WASTE whenever you are in town!
 2) INCOME: Certainly, this program is NOT just for people who are struggling financially.
 Poor people, rich people ...
 Anybody can help REDUCE FOOD WASTE!

 17. "I attended FoodCommune yesterday, and was so excited at the bounty that I ended up taking home more food than my household can use.
 What do I do with all this food?"
 Whatever you do, DO NOT WASTE IT!
 Share with others (neighbors, co-workers, friends, family...)
 Freeze it.
 Can it.
 Dehydrate it.
 Make smoothies.
 Explore new recipes.
 The second best option is to feed it to animals.
 The last resort is compost.
 Always keep in mind the Food Recycle Hierarchy: #1 People, #2 Animals, #3 Compost.

 18. "I understand asking for people not drive long distances to attend FoodCommune to reduce our carbon footprint, but every week there is food left over and so much good food going to farmers.
 Isn't the goal to get the fresh edible food to PEOPLE before animals or compost?
-If you have families that live more a few miles away and they shop for more than one family, or more than one family comes and they carpool together, wouldn't that also reduce the carbon footprint while keeping food out of the landfill?
-First of all, we love that you are thinking of ways for families that live further than a few miles away from Edgewood Church to participate in this freegan-food lifestyle!
+If you have families that live more a few miles away and they shop for more than one family, or more than one family comes and they carpool together, wouldn't that also reduce the carbon footprint while keeping food out of the landfill?"
+First of all, we love that you are thinking of ways for families that live further than a few miles away from 368 Candler Road to participate in this freegan-food lifestyle!
 However, shopping for others is not usually ideal.
 If you choose foods for someone besides your own household, they may not like your choices, thus either they are not happy eating the food or *gasp* they discard the food because it does not suit them.
-Carpooling together: If you are coming from far away, then you will want to stock up on food: take many units from our tables on the day that you make the trek to Edgewood Church.
+Carpooling together: If you are coming from far away, then you will want to stock up on food: take many units from our tables on the day that you make the trek to us.
 Additional passengers in your vehicle means less space for food.
 On the other hand, COMBINING ERRANDS may be a good option.
 Example: You live up in Sandy Springs but sometimes come down to Atlanta to visit your aunt.
-Ok, make that visit happen on a Saturday morning then come on over to FoodCommune afterward that day!
-Ideally, enough people everywhere get on board with freeganism: People who live close ro Edgewood Church get their food from FoodCommune (so convenient for these geographically-lucky families!)
-And People who live far from Edgewood Church rescue food in their own respective areas ... ... so that, bottom line, more food ends up getting rescued, i.e. more food ends up getting diverted from landfills to people.
+Ok, make that visit happen on the day of our food distribution and then come on over to FoodCommune afterward!
+Ideally, enough people everywhere get on board with freeganism: People who live close to ys get their food from FoodCommune (so convenient for these geographically-lucky families!)
+And People who live far from us rescue food in their own respective areas ... ... so that, bottom line, more food ends up getting rescued, i.e. more food ends up getting diverted from landfills to people.
 Truth is, so much perfectly good food is being discarded everywhere, not just in the vicinity where we (FoodCommune) happen to be doing our rescuing these days.
 So how good it would be if MORE PEOPLE would be rescuing MORE FOOD all over the place in this country of so much excess and waste.
 In the meantime, if you live far away from us...
 1) as long as this society of ours keeps overproducing food to such a staggering extent, and 2) until YOU have gotten your rubber boots and headlamp to do your own scavenging out there, and 3) until WE have gotten our attendance numbers up enough by getting the word out to more nearby families about the great benefits of switching from retail to rescued ... ... if you want to avail yourself of the food deals that FoodCommune provides, please at least try to be thoughtful, scrappy, and conscientious in your use of gas to get to us!

 19. "I'm not in Atlanta.
 Is there a FoodCommune in my area?"
 Probably not.
 As of this writing (July 2023), the only two options for getting food in this country still tend to be either: Option 1: Full-price (retail: grocery stores) (Capitalism) or Option 2: FREE (food banks) (Charity).
 Yes, CSAs (community-supported agriculture) are a nice alternative to these two extremes.
 But our model (viz, a FREEGAN-based COOPERATIVE) is even more rare than CSAs, and rather unique.
 FoodCommune exists in that huge middle ground between Capitalism and Charity, both of which have proven to be highly wasteful.
 A FREEGAN COOPERATIVE is better than either of these two widely-practiced endpoints of the spectrum because it is zero-waste.
 You can search for salvage grocery store near you on this site: https://www.buysalvagefood.com/salvage-grocer-map.html